Gonorrhea guide: Screening and diagnostic testing

 Neonates

-- Screen neonates exposed to gonorrhea
+Screen neonates exposed to gonorrhea during pregnancy, labour, or delivery.

-Other Sexually transmitted and blood-borne infections (STBBIs)
+Other sexually transmitted and blood-borne infections (STBBI)

-STBBI screening recommendations vary by age, gender/sex, medical and sexual history.
-Any person with STBBI risk factors should be screened for STBBIs and treated appropriately to prevent transmission and reinfection.
+Screening for sexually transmitted and blood-borne infections (STBBI) varies by age, gender, sex, medical and sexual history.
+Screen anyone who presents with STBBI risk factors and treat as appropriate to prevent transmission and reinfection.

 - Chlamydia